aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 It is recommended to use the friendly name of the EKS cluster and use **only** small Latin characters and numbers (no spaces, no capital letters, no symbols etc).
 More specifically, the name must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name', or '123-abc', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?'

 Login to the management host for your member cluster, or change to the appropriate context so that kubectl communicates with the required member cluster.
 Edit directly the ~/.kube/config file to change the cluster name for the desired member cluster.
-Ensure that you have a **backup** of the file before edit.
+Ensure that you have a **backup** of the file before editting it.
 Locate the cluster and context sections and alter the cluster named accordingly.
 In the following example you can see a full snippet of a config file for the cluster with name *myclustername.<region>.eksctl.io*

 ```yaml
 apiVersion: v1